Nikishita2006/Habit_Tracker/README.md

 - ✅ Delete tasks from your habit list
 - ✅ Mark tasks as completed for a specific day
 - ✅ Automatically calculates streaks (days where all tasks were completed)
-- 📊 Plot your daily progress using a line graph
 - 💾 Auto-save your tasks and progress to a file (`habit_data.json`)
 - 🔁 Automatically load previous data on startup